oracle/truffleruby/doc/user/compatibility.md

 technical challenge, but the need for them seems relatively low compared to other priorities.

-#### C extensions

-C extensions are a priority for development, and we have a clear technical way ahead to implement support for them, but they aren't ready for use yet.

 #### Standard libraries

 Quite a few of the less commonly used  standard libraries are currently not